johnmcmanus-RMC/CostalSedsIntermediateData/README.md

 # CostalSedsIntermediateData
-Data frm processing the NOAA webservices raw data
+Data from processing the NOAA webservices raw data